 Download and install the latest Zoom client for your operating system.
 It can be obtained after following this link: https://zoom.us/download

 - Each Zoom Personal Meeting Room comes with an invitation link in the form https://zoom.us/j/5551112222 where the ten-digit Personal meeting ID (PMI) is unique and identifies your room.
 Send this link to a friend and ask to connect to your room.
 Start a video meeting with your friend and try to share your screen.
 You can find instructions at the Zoom Website.
+Do this test a few days before your session starts to get used to the system.

 - Upload your invitation link to your contribution on Indico.
 To do so, select "My Contributions" on the left menu, then select your contribution by clicking on its title.
 Your presentation summary will be shown, and next to "Presentation Materials" you have a pencil on which you can click to open a window with the title "Manage material".
 Click on the button "Add link".
 Add the URL of your Personal Meeting Room and enter in the title field "Zoom Link".
 Click on "Submit".